bennn/typed-racket/rfcs/text/0003-shallow-optional-semantics.md

   ```

 With Shallow types, there is no guarantee that the result is a list of symbols.
-Suppose it's not --- that we start with a list `'(A B "C")` and it crosses
+Suppose that we start with a list `'(A B "C")` and it goes through this
-several typed/untyped boundaries before typed code finally realizes the 3rd
+function and later crosses several typed/untyped boundaries and finally
-element is a string.
-Unless we keep a record of everywhere the list has been,
+some typed code realizes the 3rd element is a string.
+Unless we keep a record
-there is no way to point back to the first `spot-check` call.
+of every place the list has been, there is no way to point back to the first
+`spot-check` call.
+There is also no reason the first boundary should always
+be blamed.

 Shallow-type blame gets even worse when we have typed claims about untyped
 libraries.
-In the example below, the types in the middle incorrectly say
+There might be no blame at all.
+In the example below, the types in
-that the library on top sends numbers to its callback.
-The client on the
+the middle incorrectly say that the library on top sends numbers to its
-bottom assumes the types are right --- and if the types are Shallow, they
+callback.
+The client on the bottom assumes the types are right --- and if the
-do not protect the client from unexpected input:
+types are Shallow, they do not protect the client from unexpected input:

   ```
   #lang racket